rheiland/test_param_sweep/PhysiCell-1.14.2/README.md

 ```
 <hr>

-For a different model, let's try a predator-prey.
+## Predator Prey

+For a different model, consider the classic predator-prey.
+Two types of agents: predators chase prey; prey try to avoid predators.
+Different rules will lead to very different results:
+* when a predator contacts a prey, the prey dies
+* when a predator contacts a predator, they might proliferate (have babies)
+* when a prey contacts a prey, they might proliferate (have babies)

 ```
 make load PROJ=pred_prey